aliialzein/Plant-Disease-Detection/README.md

 # 🌿 Plant Disease Detection with Grad-CAM

-This project detects plant diseases from leaf images using a fine-tuned MobileNetV2 deep learning model.
-It features an interactive web app built with Streamlit and provides Grad-CAM visualizations to highlight which parts of the leaf influenced the model's decision.
+This project detects plant diseases from leaf images using a fine-tuned MobileNetV2 deep learning model and it features an interactive web app built with Streamlit.

 ---